The Basics of Attachment Chain

 The flexibility of attachment chain allows designers to optimize the same product for multiple configurations, capacities, environments and motions with minimal rework.
 It consolidates mechanisms down to the chain itself while enabling customization.

-Roller Chain Attachment Types
+What Are the Roller Chain Attachment Types?

 Roller chain attachments take on diverse forms thanks to the flexibility of welding additional features directly onto the inner and outer plates.
 Here are some of the most common attachment shapes used: